All Episodes

 No, I'm a disabled veteran that's also an independent.

-Okay, well uh w well I you're you're right on the numbers that when uh when when you look at the Hillary uh Trump polls, it's kind of all uh 47, 43, 45, 42.
+When you look at the Hillary Trump polls, it's kind of all 47, 43, 45, 42.

 It's all in that ballpark.

-It's like two, three, four, five quarters.
+It's like two, three, four, five points.

-That's I think that's the most figure.
+I think that's the most.

-No, I don't I don't I don't deny that at I don't deny that at all.
+I don't deny that at all.

-And I've always said, my own view is that Bernie would be a much stronger candidate for the Democrats in the general election than Hillary is.
+And I've always said my own view is that Bernie would be a much stronger candidate for the Democrats in the general election than Hillary is.

 The most important quality a candidate needs is he needs to connect with real human beings.

-And uh that's well, obviously that's where Hillary cannot.
+Well, obviously, that's where Hillary cannot.

-Who what was that what who was that by?
+Who was that by?

-That was judicial watchdog, just put that out today.
+Just put that out today.

-Um and it's not so easy on the Republican side to do that.
+Um, and it's not so easy on the Republican side to do that.

-But there's no doubt, there's no doubt that when you just see Bernie Sanders with real life human beings, uh that there's the crackle of electricity between them.
+But there's no doubt, there's no doubt that when you just see Bernie Sanders with real life human beings, uh, that there's the crackle of electricity between them.

 And there's no such thing when you see Hillary Clinton with them.

-Twenty years ago, her husband connected with people.
+20 years ago, her husband connected with people.

 She doesn't.

-Uh So i i i it it's even within families it varies.
+So it's even within families, it varies.

-Everybody thought that Jeb Bush was the genius in the Bush family, but as we learned last year, George W. Bush uh was the one who had an ability to connect with people, and Jeb Bush didn't.
+But as we learned last year, George W. Bush was the one who had an ability to connect with people, and Jeb Bush didn't.

 Yeah, and the superdelegates are basically the House of Lords of the Democratic Party.

-Um but but right now, Sean, you say you're an independent superdelegates in my own view.
+But right now, Sean, you say you're an independent.

-When I was in the military, I don't care if you were a lieutenant, I don't care if you are a master chief.
+When I was in the military, I don't care if you are a lieutenant.

 Do your job.

-Well, that's that's the point.
+That's the point.

-Well, I was uh funny enough I had to vote for uh we know I voted for Sanders.
+Well, I was, funny enough, I had to vote for Edo.

 You know, bottom line.